 Today, a lot of people are getting the vaccine, but a lot of people aren't.
-The belief that Christians should put their hope in Christ rather than vaccines is still strong and I don't think it will end anytime soon.
-Unlike COVID carols, the 2020 song "Jesus is my Vaccine," by Paddy Goodwin and the Holy Ghosts will be a reminder of the ridiculous lengths people would go to prove their attitude towards the pandemic.
+The belief that Christians should put their hope in Christ rather than the vaccine is still strong, and I don't think it will end anytime soon.
+Unlike COVID-19 carols, the 2020 song "Jesus is my vaccine," by Paddy Goodwin and the Holy Ghosts will be a reminder of the ridiculous lengths people would go to prove their attitude towards the pandemic.
 And the overall COVID-19 cases that sprung from untimely church services will be a reminder of the wrong kind of priorities.

-Sometimes it's not a lack of believing in the virus.
+Sometimes it's not a lack of believing in the virus that leads people to forego social distancing or vaccination.
 Some religious rituals encourage the faithful to be in the physical presence of the minister.
-Others believe that in order to "love thy neighbor," they must be in churches to be with people.
+Others believe that in order to "love thy neighbor" they must be in churches to be with people.
 Many people were longing for a greater sense of community built in congregations.
 And there was a consensus that online church services did not provide the same connection.
-I definitely missed being with my friends and family that go to my church, but I knew seeing their face through a car window was better than seeing their face through window visits at the hospital.
+I definitely missed being with my friends and family that go to my church, but I knew seeing their face through a car window was better than seeing their face through window visits at hospitals.